 We’ve always thought that the typical profile of an avid gamer is usually an adolescent male in his teens, commonly ranging from 18 to 25 years old, hooked to his PC, game console, or smartphone with his eyes incessantly glued to the screen all day long.
 That’s the kind of picture we’re made to believe, but does it still ring true to this day and age?

-Today, as we dig deeper into the business of decoding the actual profile of an average gamer, you’d find out that contrary to popular belief, the gaming arena is no longer a sphere solely dedicated to men.
+Today, as we dig deeper into the gaming statistics, decoding the actual profile of an average gamer, you’d find out that contrary to popular belief, the gaming arena is no longer a sphere solely dedicated to men.
 In fact, you might even be surprised to learn that a number of stereotypes about gamers are not actually true.

-Nonetheless, this doesn’t mean that our younger generation are not as captivated as we were back in the day, but safe to say that they just have much wider options nowadays.
+Nonetheless, this doesn’t mean that our younger generation is not as captivated as we were back in the day, but safe to say that they just have much wider options nowadays.
 Anyway, thanks to the advancements in modern technology and the creativity and ingenuity of game developers, now more games can cater to a wider audience.
 With casual games like Candy Crush, Homescapes, and Tetris, the older age group can have a taste of modern forms of leisure and entertainment at their fingertips.
 From the data gathered in 2019, 18-35 years old comprise 29.55% of the gaming populace, 25% are under 18, 18% are in the 36-49 years old range and a good 27.27% are aged 50 and above.

-When it comes to gender, we know that the video game realm is a male-dominated space, but a lot of that has changed over the years which is truly remarkable.
-Adult women now represent 33% of the video game-playing population which is almost double the population of boys under 18 (17%).
-In total there are 46% of female gamers worldwide majority of them, are aged 34.
+When it comes to gender, we know that the video game realm is a male-dominated space, but a lot of that has changed over the years, which is truly remarkable.
+Adult women now represent 33% of the video game-playing population, which is almost double the population of boys under 18 (17%).
+In total, there are 46% of female gamers worldwide majority of them, are aged 34.

-The recent figures from GamingScan suggest that 52% of gamers have finished their college education.
+The recent figures from GamingScan suggest that 52% of gamers have finished college education.
 When digesting that information, you should also take into consideration that the whole gaming population is also composed of non-working groups such as retirees and students.
 You can refer to the statistics we’ve mentioned earlier and you’ll see that that rate is actually pretty high.

 Nevertheless, other surveys show that as individuals go through more advanced courses such as MBA, J.D., Ph.D., etc., they show waning interest in gaming activities.